oxTrust Admin GUI#

 Gluu Server provides you with an option to import and export attribute LDIF.
 This allows you to export attributes from one Gluu Server instance and import them to another instance.

-We can check with the LDAP search command or using a LDAP browser like
+dn value matches the structure of the instance the attributes are being imported to.
+Check with the LDAP search command or using a LDAP browser like

 Cache Refresh, a.k.a.
 LDAP Synchronization, is the process of connecting one or more existing backend LDAP servers, like Microsoft Active Directory, with the Gluu Server's local LDAP server.